Skip to main content

 If you claimed a foreign housing exclusion, compute it first and then show the reduced FEIE capacity in the same file.
 If housing workpapers sit somewhere else, bring them next to the FEIE math and label the order clearly.
 The reviewer should not have to infer that housing was figured first and that the FEIE amount was reduced afterward.

 Timestamped transaction exports can support income timing and traceability, but they are optional support, not a requirement.
 What usually matters more is whether your evidence is mapped and whether the packet answers the IRS request directly.
-Related: Qualifying for the FEIE: Physical Presence and Bona Fide Residence Tests and Expat Recordkeeping for Tax Audits.
+Related: Qualifying for the FEIE: Physical Presence and Bona Fide Residence Tests and How to Prepare for an IRS Audit.

 At this stage, one thing becomes clear: the center of the file is not the document set itself.
 It is the qualification lane you are defending, because that lane determines both the story and the period used in the math.